 If systemic or ongoing problems are identified, then an action plan must be drawn up to put these right.
-If the breach warrants a disciplinary investigation, the manager leading the investigation should liaise with new guidance.

-Trust for advice and guidance.
+If the breach warrants a disciplinary investigation, the manager leading the investigation should liaise with Trust for advice and guidance.

-This breach procedure will be reviewed after a breach occurs or after legislative changes, new case law or and ongoing training.
-If staff have any queries in relation to the Trust's Data Protection Policy and associated procedures, they should discuss this with their line manager, DPO or the Principal.
+This breach procedure will be reviewed after a breach occurs or after legislative changes, new case law or new guidance.